 I wasn’t mentally prepared for Vietnam, and I realized this within the first hour of getting there.

 I’m not sure what I was expecting.
-I don’t think I had put much thought into it, given that I decided to take this trip out of the blue!
+It was a spontaneous decision to make this trip, so I hadn’t done much research or read up any travel blogs to curate my trip.
 I just had a hunch that I might like the place, and irrespective, it was sure to be an interesting experience.

 If I had to describe Vietnam in four words, they would be- crowded, chaotic, colourful and charming.
 But the latter two adjectives came to me much later.